pyapp-kit/magicgui/docs/index.md

 [`magicgui.experimental.guiclass`][] is a newer experimental feature that provides an object-oriented alternative to `magicgui`.
 It wraps [`dataclasses.dataclass`][] and adds a `gui` attribute to the resulting class, which is a `magicgui`-generated widget that can be used to control the dataclass instance.
+(The widget is only created when the `gui` attribute is accessed for the first time.)

 ```python
 from magicgui.experimental import guiclass